 2. Avoid frequent and rapid acceleration

-The same logic applies as with dinosaur-powered vehicles – if you put your foot down on the accelerator, you are going to lose those valuable miles.
+The same logic applies to dinosaur-powered vehicles – if you put your foot down on the accelerator, you will lose those valuable miles.

 I know.
 I know.

 It’s really difficult to follow this one – it’s almost impossible to give up on that rush of instant torque in an electric vehicle and that too, a Tesla.